The body's iron requirements increase significantly during pregnancy.

 Taking an iron supplement that is suitable for pregnancy and while you’re breastfeeding will ensure you don’t become anaemic.

 The HSE recommends that you try to eat iron-rich foods 2 to 3 times a week.
 Red meat such as beef, lamb and pork are good sources of iron.
-If you do not eat meat, aim to include plenty of non-meat sources of iron in your diet, such as:
+If you do not eat meat, aim to include plenty of non-meat sources of iron in your diet.

 - Pulses - beans, peas and lentils